The summer 2018 program at Poet's Beach will be open July 12 - August 26, 2018

 - Potable (drinking) water is not available at Poet’s Beach, but nearby cafés and shops offer bottled water and beverages for purchase.
 PP&R encourages all guests to bring their own potable water and to pack out what they pack in.
 Please don’t litter!

 - Shoes are recommended.
-This is an urban beach.
 For your protection, wearing shoes or sandals is recommended on the sandy beach and in the water.

 Does Poet’s Beach offer concessions?